3.21.2

 --input-pcr-primers

-in favor of --input-pathogen-json
+in favor of --input-pathogen-json.

 [BREAKING] Some CLI arguments for output files are removed